mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 The easiest way to access Spark application logs is to configure Log4j console appender, wait for application termination and use `yarn logs -applicationId [applicationId]` command.
-Unfortunately it is not feasible to terminate long-running Spark Streaming jobs to access the logs.
+Unfortunately it isn't feasible to terminate long-running Spark Streaming jobs to access the logs.

 I recommend installing and configuring Elastic, Logstash and Kibana ([ELK](https://www.elastic.co/) stack).
 ELK installation and configuration is out of this blog post scope,